6 Top Tips for Successfully Cleaning Your Nightguard

 Regardless of the option you choose, you should soak the nightguard for a minimum of thirty minutes in the glass.
 However, you must avoid soaking the guard for more than an hour to prevent damaging it.
 After thirty minutes, you ought to remove it from the water, air dry it and then store it away.

 If you suspect you are grinding or clenching your teeth each night, you could benefit from sleeping with a nightguard.
-To protect your teeth, please book an appointment via our website or call us today on (02) 6281 2222.
+To protect your teeth, please book an appointment at our Woden dentist via our website or call us today on (02) 6281 2222.